materialsvirtuallab/matcalc/docs/matcalc.md

 ### get_benchmark_data(name: str) → DataFrame

-Retrieve benchmark data as a Pandas DataFrame by downloading it if not already available locally.
+Retrieve benchmark elemental_refs as a Pandas DataFrame by downloading it if not already available locally.

-The function checks if the specified benchmark data file exists in the BENCHMARK_DATA_DIR directory.
-If the file does not exist, it attempts to download the data from a predefined URL using the benchmark name.
+The function checks if the specified benchmark elemental_refs file exists in the BENCHMARK_DATA_DIR directory.
+If the file does not exist, it attempts to download the elemental_refs from a predefined URL using the benchmark name.
 In the case of a successful download, the file is saved locally.
 If the download fails, a RequestException is raised.
-Upon successful retrieval or download of the benchmark file, the data is read and returned as a Pandas DataFrame.
+Upon successful retrieval or download of the benchmark file, the elemental_refs is read and returned as a Pandas DataFrame.

 * **Parameters:**
-  **name** (*str*) – Name of the benchmark data file to be retrieved
+  **name** (*str*) – Name of the benchmark elemental_refs file to be retrieved
 * **Returns:**
-  Benchmark data loaded as a Pandas DataFrame
+  Benchmark elemental_refs loaded as a Pandas DataFrame
 * **Return type:**
   pd.DataFrame
 * **Raises:**
-  **requests.RequestException** – If the benchmark data file cannot be downloaded from the specified URL
+  **requests.RequestException** – If the benchmark elemental_refs file cannot be
+  downloaded from the specified URL

 ## matcalc.elasticity module